Mitsubishi Minicab: Fourth generation

 The fourth-generation Minicab incorporated many class-leading features, such as an automatic free-wheel hub adopted on all 4WD models, while 2WD models had a turning radius of 3.7 m.
 The estate models featured the first sliding sunroof in their class.
 In 1987, the Minicab became the first manufacturer to offer a supercharged kei truck.
 It was also marketed in the United States for off-road purposes only, where it was sold as the "Mighty Mits".
 These offered left-hand drive and a 30 hp version of the 550-cc 3G81 engine.
-A variety of truck versions was on offer, with or without doors, with all-terrain wheels, and with an available high roof.
+A variety of versions were on offer, with or without doors, with all-terrain wheels, and with an available high roof.

 In China the fourth generation Minicab was built and sold as the Wuling LZW 1010 for the commercial variants and the Wuling LZW 6330 for the passenger variant from 1990 to 2009.

 Mitsubishi Jetstar

 From 1987 until 1990, a wider version with a longer rear end was built and sold in Indonesia as the "Jetstar".
 Rumor said, the name of "Jetstar" came from the combination of "jet" (Daihatsu Hijet) and "star" (Mitsubishi's three-diamond emblem that looks like a star).

 This Indonesian built Minicab was powered by a 993-cc, three-cylinder Daihatsu engine (CB20) from the Daihatsu Hijet.
 This occurred because in 1981, the government declared that no engine built in Indonesia was to be of less than 1.0-L displacement by 1985.
 As the result, manufacturers of local microvans and trucks scrambled to install larger engines.
 At that time, though, Mitsubishi did not have an engine of suitable displacement and instead used an engine from Daihatsu.
 In 1991 the Jetstar was replaced by the Mitsubishi Colt T120SS, based on the eighth-generation Suzuki Carry.